fragaria/karmen/docs/source/internet-access.rst

 cannot simply run or get a VPN, `SSH tunneling <https://www.ssh.com/ssh/tunneling/>`_ is yet another option that can be used.

-In short, you open an SSH tunnel from the computer that is running Karmen to a computer that is visible from the internet.
+In short, you open an SSH tunnel from the computer that is running the service to a computer that is visible from the internet.
 A part of that tunnel is again a port mapping.
-So let's say that Karmen is running on ``192.168.3.89:80`` and your internet-visible computer is ``1.2.3.4``.
+So let's say that Karmen Hub is running on ``192.168.3.89:80`` and your internet-visible computer is ``1.2.3.4``.

 .. code-block:: sh

    ssh -R 8888:localhost:80 1.2.3.4

-By running that command, you are routing Karmen's local port 80 to ``1.2.3.4:8888``.
-So anybody that can access ``1.2.3.4:8888`` can now access Karmen.
-In this situation, the traffic between ``1.2.3.4`` and Karmen is encrypted.
-The traffic between the end user and ``1.2.3.4`` is not, unless the public facing computer is configured to use some kind of encrypted traffic.
+By running that command, you are routing Karmen Hub's local port 80 to ``1.2.3.4:8888``.
+So anybody that can access ``1.2.3.4:8888`` can now access Karmen Hub.
+In this situation, the traffic between ``1.2.3.4`` and Karmen Hub is encrypted.
+The traffic between the end user and ``1.2.3.4`` is not, unless the public facing computer is configured to use a TLS certificate.

 Online tunneling services
 ---------------------------